aberba/elementaryOS-devbook/chapter_01.md

 * Scratch Text Editor: It is the default text editor pre-installed in elementary OS.
 It has vala code highlighting by default and basic auto-completion.
 ![Scratch Text Editor](images/scratch.png)

 * [Sublime Text](sublimetext.com): A fast and lightweight text editor with code intellisense that make coding less tedious.
-It has vala code highlighting support through the `Vala-TMBundle` plugin found in sublime text editor [package control](sublimetext.com).
+It has vala code highlighting support through the `Vala-TMBundle` plug-in found in sublime text editor [package control](sublimetext.com).
 ![Sublime Text Editor](images/sublime-text.png)

-* [Atom Text Editor](atom.io): Similar in functionality compared to sublime text but with an improved UI and feature packed, an easy point and click package management system well supported with a lot of packages.
-It has vala support through the `language-vala` and `Valhalla` packages/plugins.
+* [Atom Text Editor](atom.io): Similar in functionality compared to sublime text but has an improved UI: feature packed with an easy-to-use point-and-click package management system, well supported with a lot of packages.
+It has vala support through the `language-vala` and `Valhalla` packages/plug-ins.
 Downside is that it can be slow on low-end computer because it built with HTML, CSS and JavaScript.
 ![Atom Text Editor](images/atom-text-editor.png)

 * [Gnome Builder](gnome.org): An IDE designed for developing Gnome Software with good vala support by default including code highlighting, build support good auto-completion, and devhelp integration.